-However, we need to stop looking at these negatively and think of everything we can gain from internships and work placements.
-They are often the best option for you because you want to get a feel for work without being thrown into the deep end straight away and this provides you with the opportunity to learn and grow.
+However, we must stop looking at these negatively and think of everything we can gain from internships and work placements.
+They are often the best option for you because you want to get a feel for work without being thrown into the deep end straight away, and this provides you with the opportunity to learn and grow.

-Here are 5 reasons you should take the internship and feel great about your decision:
+Here are five reasons you should take the internship and feel great about your decision:

 1. To gain experience.

-You lack experience and this is the only way to get it.
-The best experience comes from internships because you get to do a bit of everything!
+You lack experience, and this is the only way to get it.
+The best experience comes from internships because you can do a bit of everything!
 You get to see and experience the different roles that people play in certain companies and see working life from different perspectives.
-This is good to take into the working world with you because at times, you will be asked to do various tasks involving different elements of the company.
+This is good to take into the working world with you because, at times, you will be asked to do various tasks involving different elements of the company.
 This way, you would have already had a go at things and understood how to multitask.

 2. To have a better understanding.

 An internship allows you to take time to understand your role, tasks, and the industry.
 Internships want you to leave knowing more than you came with, and this is most likely the outcome.
 Take this opportunity to understand each task you are given and every new tool you use.
-Write things down, ask questions and do things repeatedly to make sure you are doing everything with 100% effort.
+Write things down, ask questions and do things repeatedly to ensure you do everything with 100% effort.

 3. Have the opportunity to learn and watch.

 You can learn from the best during an internship.
 People will be watching over you and working closely with you on projects so that you have someone to look up to and a goal to work towards.
 Perhaps you will learn new skills from these people and new things about the industry and life that you didn’t know before.
-Communication and interaction are key so ask plenty of questions and don’t be afraid to propose new ideas!
+Communication and interaction are key, so ask plenty of questions and don’t hesitate to propose new ideas!